 Part 1.
-Fifteen fill-in-the-blank, multiple-choice questions testing the examinee’s familiarity with key features of English structure; questions range from high beginning to advanced.
+Thirteen fill-in-the-blank, multiple-choice questions testing the examinee’s familiarity with key features of English structure; questions range from beginner to advanced.

 Part 1.
-Five short conversations, each followed by at least one question.
+Four high-beginning to low-intermediate level short conversations of two to three sentences, each followed by one multiple-choice question.

 Part 3.
-One two-to-four-minute lecture, followed by five multiple-choice questions.
+One four-minute upper-level lecture, followed by six multiple-choice questions.

 Part 1.
-One intermediate-level passage (160 words) followed by four multiple-choice questions.
+One intermediate-level passage of about 250 words in length, followed by four multiple-choice questions.

 Part 2.
-One intermediate-level passage (450 words) followed by six multiple-choice questions.
+One upper-level paragraph of about 450 words in length, followed by six multiple-choice questions.

 Part 1.
-The examinee is given five minutes to write a 50-100 word note on a supplied topic, geared to the intermediate level.
+The examinee is given five minutes to write a 50-75 word note on a supplied topic, geared to the low-intermediate level.

-Speaking — two parts (plus one minute warm-up section)
+E Speaking — 5 minutes/ two parts (plus one minute warm-up section)

 Part 1.
-The examinee hears and reads a short question geared to the intermediate level, then has 30 seconds to prepare a spoken response and 45 seconds to speak.
+The examinee hears and reads a short question geared to low-intermediate level, then has 30 seconds to prepare a spoken response and 45 seconds to speak.